As voice search becomes more and more popular, it’s essential to make sure your content is optimized for it.

 The statistics shown above tell that people are using voice search every day.

-And, as you can see, the use of voice search is only going to increase.
+And, as you can see, its use is only going to increase.

 How Voice Search Is Different Than Text Search